Best Canadian Tech Stocks

 Sector – Payments and Digital Retail

 LightSpeed POS is a Canadian software-as-a-service company.
-The company provides its customers with a one-stop-shop for digital retail.
+The company provides its customers with a one-stop shop for digital retail.
 The company’s software offers employee management, inventory management, payment, and e-commerce solutions.
 Over the past year, the company has been a winner due to the pandemic giving its business a massive tailwind.

 LightSpeed’s inventory management system aims to provide customers with a one-stop, easy-to-use inventory tracking system.
 As many businesses have shifted online over the past few years, the demand for digital retail software has skyrocketed.
 The company helps businesses with complex product portfolios and large numbers of products keep track and manage inventory and ensure that product logistics run efficiently.
-The company also has employee management features that help businesses create complex workflows that encompass hundreds of employees and track progress and performance.
-The company also provides performance tracking software that collates data from multiple points across businesses and gives detailed performance reports in real-time to drive efficiency and awareness.
+The company also has employee management features that help businesses create complex workflows encompassing hundreds of employees and tracking progress and performance.
+The company also provides performance tracking software that collates data from multiple points across industries and gives detailed performance reports in real-time to drive efficiency and awareness.
 The company also offers point-of-sale hardware for accepting payments from e-wallets, credit/debit cards, and phone payment gateways like Apple Pay and Google Pay.

 Constellation Software (TSE: CSU)